A focal onset seizure starts in one part of the brain. Doctors used to call them partial seizures.

 Create a Plan of Action

-Focal onset seizures used to be called partial seizures.
-If your child gets them, anyone who cares for her needs to know:
+If your child gets focal onset seizures, anyone who cares for them needs to know:

 - What your child's seizures look like